Git-Commit-Show/100-Days-of-Code/Victor/README.md

 ### Day 2
 Added to the Day 1 code the functionality of test it with a picture

+### Day 3
-### Coded some Activation Functions
+Coded some Activation Functions :
-Coded the next functions :
 Sigmoid, RELU, LeakyRElU, Tanh, Parametric RELU,

+### Day 4
+The beginning of a Neural Network with one hidden layer